On the classification of topological orders: Multifusion -categories

 The goal of this section is to axiomatize the algebras of extended operators in topological orders: we will define ``multifusion $n$-categories'' and their centres.
 Our definition builds on the definition of multifusion $2$-category by \cite{Reutter2018}.

-\begin{remark} We will consistently use the word \define{$n$-category} to mean what is traditionally called \define{weak $n$-category}.
+We will consistently use the word \define{$n$-category} to mean what is traditionally called \define{weak $n$-category}.
 Weak $n$-categories have objects through $n$-morphisms.
-What makes weak $n$-categories ``weak'' is that the composition of $k$-morphisms in a weak $n$-category, for $k<n$, is well-defined only up to a higher coherences, meaning that instead of a single composition, there is really an $(n-k)$-category worth of compositions, and this $(n-k)$-category is equivalent to, but usually not equal to, a single point.
+What makes weak $n$-categories ``weak'' is that the composition of $k$-morphisms in a weak $n$-category, for $k<n$, is well-defined only up to a higher coherences, meaning that instead of a single composition, there is really an $(n-k)$-category worth of compositions, and this $(n{-}k)$-category is equivalent to, but usually not equal to, a single point.
 This distinguishes weak $n$-categories from ``strict $n$-categories,'' which will not be used in this paper.
+We will sometimes write that two $n$-categorical objects are ``isomorphic'' or even ``equal.''
+Of course we never mean equality in the sense of sets, as that notion has no place in $n$-categories.
+Rather, we mean that they are equivalent, and that the equivalence is realized via a completely canonical equivalence.

 Going in the other direction, weak $n$-categories do not have higher homotopies between $n$-morphisms (the $n$-morphisms form sets, not spaces) and so are not the ``$(\infty,n)$-categories'' studied in much of the contemporary higher category theory literature.
 But, $(\infty,n)$-category theory does underlie the subject of weak $n$-categories.

-The cleanest definition is to define a \define{weak $0$-category} to be a set, and then to define a \define{weak $n$-category} to be an $(\infty,1)$-category enriched in the $(\infty,1)$-category of weak $(n-1)$-categories.
+The cleanest definition is to define a \define{weak $0$-category} to be a set, and then to define a \define{weak $n$-category} to be an $(\infty,1)$-category enriched in the $(\infty,1)$-category of weak $(n{-}1)$-categories.
 One problem with this clean definition is that the complete story of enriched $(\infty,1)$-categories is still being developed \cite{MR3345192}.
-The definitions are established, but further work is needed in the theory of weight colimits in enriched $(\infty,1)$-categories.
-This paper relies heavily on \cite{GJFcond}, and Section~4 therein assumes that there will eventually be such a theory.
-Subtle questions in that as-yet-undeveloped theory are not needed, and the author believes that the results in that paper and in this one will compile in any model.
-But implementing the technical details in a specific model may be a substantial task.
-With luck, this article will stimulate further technical work of higher category theory, and technicians are invited to realize our constructions formally.
+The definitions are established, but further work is needed in the theory of weighted colimits in order to fully establish \cite[Corollary~4.2.4]{GJFcond}, which as mentioned in Remark~\ref{remark.disclaimer} will be used repeatedly in this paper.

 In order not to distract from the actually important parts of constructions, we will omit from the notation all unitor, associator, and higher coherence data.
 It's there, but hidden, and the reader may, if they choose, return it.
 But be careful: the actual data that needs to be returned depends on the model chosen for $n$-categories.
 An advantage of leaving it out is that we can work model-independently.